Charge Transfer and Zhang-Rice Singlet Bands in the Nickelate Superconductor $\mathrm{La_3Ni_2O_7}$ under Pressure: Abstract

 \section{Abstract}

-Recently, high-Tc superconductivity is reported in the bulk nickelate $\mathrm{La_3Ni_2O_7}$ at pressures above 14 GPa.
-Here, we study an eleven-band Hubbard model with hopping parameters derived from \textit{ab initio} calculations of $\mathrm{La_3Ni_2O_7}$, by employing large scale determinant quantum Monte Carlo and cellular dynamical mean-field theory methods.
+Recently, a bulk nickelate superconductor $\mathrm{La_3Ni_2O_7}$ is discovered at pressures with a remarkable high transition temperature $T_c \sim 80K$.
+Here, we study a Hubbard model with tight-binding parameters derived from \textit{ab initio} calculations of $\mathrm{La_3Ni_2O_7}$, by employing large scale determinant quantum Monte Carlo and cellular dynamical mean-field theory.
 Our result suggests that the superexchange couplings in this system are comparable to that of cuprates.
 The system is a charge transfer insulator as hole concentration becomes four per site at large Hubbard $U$.
-Upon hole doping, two low-energy spin-singlet bands emerge in the system exhibiting distinct correlation properties: while the one composed of the out-of-plane Ni-$d_{3z^2-r^2}$ and O-$\pz$ orbitals demonstrates strong antiferromagnetic correlations and narrow effective bandwidth, the in-plane singlet band consisting of the Ni-$d_{x^2-y^2}$ and O-$\px / \py$ orbitals is in general more itinerant.
-Over a broad range of hole doping, the doped holes occupy primarily the $d_{x^2-y^2}$ and $\px / \py$ orbitals, as the $d_{3z^2-r^2}$ and $\pz$ orbitals retain underdoped.
+Upon hole doping, two low-energy spin-singlet bands emerge in the system exhibiting distinct correlation properties: while the one composed of the out-of-plane Ni-$d_{3z^2-r^2}$ and O-$\pz$ orbitals demonstrates strong antiferromagnetic correlations and narrow effective bandwidth, the in-plane singlet band consisting of the Ni-$d_{x^2-y^2}$ and O-$p_x / \py$ orbitals is in general more itinerant.
+Over a broad range of hole doping, the doped holes occupy primarily the $d_{x^2-y^2}$ and $\px / \py$ orbitals, whereas the $d_{3z^2-r^2}$ and $p_z$ orbitals retain underdoped.
 We propose an effective $ t-J$ model to capture the relevant physics and discuss the implications of our result for comprehending the $\mathrm{La_3Ni_2O_7}$ superconductivity.